pagkly/Zed/Investopedia4/Modified Adjusted Gross Income (MAGI).md

 Zero

-Married filing separately and you lived with your spouse at any time during the year
+[[Married Filing Separately|Married filing separately]] and you lived with your spouse at any time during the year

 Less than $10,000